loh-tar/cpd/README.md

     -r                       Copy recursive.
 Ignored if -o is given -i <idle-time>           Daemon stand by time in seconds, default=600, unlimited=-1 -s                       Run a simulation, copy nothing
+    -a                       Auto start the daemon if not already running

 ### Commands are: